faraz9993/All_EIC_DevOps_Training/Day_26_Task.md

 ![alt text](images/Day_26_Images/Image_35)

-### When, we would click on the Add button, we will be taken to the below page:
+### When, we would click on the "Add" button, we will be taken to the below page:

 ![alt text](images/Day_26_Images/Image_34)